 OPITO manage the programme on behalf of the operators – these are companies who own oil and gas installations and produce the oil and gas.

 Engineering Construction Industry Training Board (ECITB) manage the programme on behalf of the contracting companies - these are companies who provide a service to the operators.
-This includes staff, so although you may be employed by a contractor, you could still end up working at an operator's platform or gas plant.
+These are companies who provide a service to the operators, including the supply of maintenance technicians to work at an operator's offshore installation or onshore site.

 Through a random selection process, apprentices will either be employed by OPITO or by one of the ECITB contractors.